Physical Development in Infancy

 Shaking can lead to brain rotation within skull

-Blood vessels tearsevere medical problems, long-term disabilities, and sometimes death
+Blood vessels tearsevere medical problems, long-term disabilities, and

 Environmental Influences on Brain Development